 Because there are unresolved issues, contested divorces take longer than uncontested divorces, which means they usually result in higher attorney and court fees.
 Furthermore, the acrimony that often accompanies these divorces can make it difficult to achieve an equitable resolution, because neither side wants to compromise or seem as if they are ‘giving in.’

 Despite the challenges of a contested divorce, this may be your only recourse if there are issues – such as child custody and alimony – that you simply can’t agree on.
-At The Law Office of Eric C. Cheshire, P.A., we have years of experience helping clients navigate their way through a contested divorce, ensuring that they obtain the best result possible.
-Please call us at 561-655-8844 to schedule your legal consultation with West Palm Beach Contested Divorce Attorney Cheshire.
+At The Law Office of Eric C. Cheshire P.A., we have years of experience helping clients navigate their way through a contested divorce, ensuring that they obtain the best result possible.
+Please call us at 561-655-8844 to schedule your legal consultation with our West Palm Beach divorce lawyer.